Dewansh7711/java-springbackend/README.md

 mvn spring-boot:run -X
 # QuizApp

-QuizApp is a Spring Boot-based RESTful API for managing quizzes and questions.
+QuizApp is a Spring Boot-based RESTful API for managing quizzes and questions, now with JWT-based authentication for secure access.
 It provides endpoints to create, retrieve, and manage quizzes and their questions, making it suitable for online quiz platforms, educational tools, or practice test systems.

 ## Features
+- JWT-based user authentication (login required for most endpoints)
+- Secure API endpoints (protected with JWT token)
 - Create and manage quizzes
 - Add, update, and retrieve questions
-- RESTful API endpoints for quiz and question operations
-- Layered architecture with Controller, Service, and DAO layers
+- Layered architecture: Controller, Service, DAO
 - Uses Spring Data JPA for data persistence
 - Configurable via `application.properties`
+- Logging with SLF4J

 ## Project Structure
 ```